jgnewman/norlunda/community.md

 # Community

 Norlunda is a community project currently led by **John Newman**.
 Discussion and decision making occur on the Norlunda Discord server which is freely accessible here: [https://discord.gg/AGvmXRhscG](https://discord.gg/AGvmXRhscG).
-This documentation MIT licensed and is currently hosted on GitHub at [https://github.com/jgnewman/norlunda](https://github.com/jgnewman/norlunda).
+This documentation is MIT licensed and is currently hosted on GitHub at [https://github.com/jgnewman/norlunda](https://github.com/jgnewman/norlunda).

 ## The flag